newrelic/newrelic-php-agent/README.md

 **Troubleshooting**

-We have a [troubleshooting framework](https://discuss.newrelic.com/t/php-troubleshooting-framework-install/108683) that steps you through common troubleshooting questions.
+For help with framework troubleshooting, this [guide](https://discuss.newrelic.com/t/php-troubleshooting-framework-install/108683) steps you through common framework troubleshooting questions.

-The troubleshooting framework includes NRDiag, a [client-side diagnostic utility](https://docs.newrelic.com/docs/using-new-relic/cross-product-functions/troubleshooting/new-relic-diagnostics) that automatically detects common problems with New Relic agents.
+New Relic offers  NRDiag, a [client-side diagnostic utility](https://docs.newrelic.com/docs/using-new-relic/cross-product-functions/troubleshooting/new-relic-diagnostics) that automatically detects common problems with New Relic agents.
 If NRDiag detects a problem, it suggests troubleshooting steps.
 If you have a New Relic Support Plan, NRDiag can also automatically attach troubleshooting data to a New Relic Support ticket.

 If the issue is confirmed as a bug or is a feature request, please file a GitHub issue.